- February 25, 1944

 Elf wanted a Frenchman in Tyrrell, and they got one of the best

-A myth states that after the departure of Johnny Servoz-Gavin, Jackie Stewart advocated signing Cevert because of his great win over Stewart in F2.
+A myth states that after the departure of Johnny Servoz-Gavin from Tyrrell, Jackie Stewart advocated signing Cevert because of his great win over Stewart in F2.
 However, in reality, Cevert's transfer to Tyrrell was a result of the team sponsor Elf wanting a Frenchman in the team.
 As an established driver, he took the young Cevert under his wing and made him his protege.

 Cevert's best Formula One season was 1971.
 His relationship with Stewart was on a much higher level at this point and with more experience, Cevert got to better results in a Tyrrell 002.
 It started out badly, with three retirements and the seventh place, but everything changed at the 1971 French Grand Prix when Cevert scored his first Formula One podium by finishing second, just behind his mentor.
 The success was followed by two more podiums, the second place in Germany and third in Monza.

 Season's crown came when he scored his only Grand Prix at Watkins Glen, the last race of 1971.
-The young Frenchman finished third overall, behind Stewart who dominated the championship with six wins and Ronnie Peterson who didn't win a race, but had consistent results throughout the year.
+The young Frenchman finished third in the championship, behind Stewart who scored six wins and Ronnie Peterson who didn't win a race, but had consistent results throughout the year.
 At the time, Cevert was only the second driver coming from France to win a Formula One race.

 Ready for the main Formula role

 In 1973, Stewart was already planning his retirement after he felt that Cevert's skills are brushed up and that the young Frenchman is ready to run the team as the first driver.
 Francois started the year with two victories: one in F2 at Pau and at the Vallelunga Six Hours endurance race for Matra.